cloudcreativity/laravel-json-api/docs/upgrade.md

 ## Upgrading to 0.11 from 0.10

-Version `0.11` now supports Laravel 5.5.
+Version `0.11` now supports Laravel 5.5 in addition to 5.4.

+### Package Discovery

+If you are on Laravel 5.5, you no longer need to add the service provider and facade to your `app.php` config as we have added package discovery configuration.
+Feel free to remove the service provider and facade from your config file.

 ### Testing